 Enhancing Healthcare Team Outcomes

-It is obvious that improved availability of EC did not result in a decrease in unintended pregnancy due to so many barriers we discussed.
-Everyone involved in women's health, including physicians, nurses, pharmacists, and public educators need to be aware of the available methods of EC.
-Clearly, we need to collaborate with each other to avoid misconceptions and provide accurate information to the adolescents and women at risk of unintended pregnancy in a timely manner overcoming the existing barriers.
-Counseling all women at risk of pregnancy as a part of health maintenance, providing patient education materials and reminders in electronic health records, providing a referral if the provider, pharmacy, or institution has objections are some of the recommendations by ACOG committee to improve the access to EC.
+It is obvious that the improved availability of EC did not result in a decrease in unintended pregnancy due to so many barriers we discussed.
+Everyone involved in women's health, including physicians, nurses, pharmacists, and public educators, need to be aware of the available methods of EC.
+Clearly, it is important to collaborate to avoid misconceptions and provide accurate information to the adolescents and women at risk of unintended pregnancy in a timely manner overcoming the existing barriers.
+Counseling all women at risk of pregnancy as a part of health maintenance, providing patient education materials and reminders in electronic health records, providing a referral if the provider, pharmacy, or institution has objections are some of the recommendations by the ACOG committee to improve access to EC.